-Beginning in the fall of 2010, the MU Sinclair School of Nursing was fortunate to receive federal funding for graduate nursing students via the Nurse Faculty Loan Program.
-Funding is available for DNP and PhD students.
+In the fall of 2010, the MU Sinclair School of Nursing was fortunate to receive federal funding for graduate nursing students via the Nurse Faculty Loan Program.
+Funding is available for DNP, PhD and MS Nurse Educator students.
 Annual renewals and awards are contingent upon ongoing federal funding.

-The Nurse Faculty Loan Program is a federal program designed to increase the number of nursing students who pursue careers as full-time faculty teaching in schools of nursing.
+The Nurse Faculty Loan Program is a federal program designed to increase the number of graduate nursing students who pursue careers as faculty in schools of nursing.

-The program is funded by the Health and Human Services (HHS), Health Resources and Services Administration (HRSA), Bureau of Health Professions, and allows nursing schools to make loans to their students enrolled full-time or part-time in advanced degree nursing programs.
+The program is funded by the U.S. Department of Health and Human Services (HHS), Health Resources and Services Administration (HRSA), Bureau of Health Workforce Division of Nursing and Public Health, and allows nursing schools to make loans to their students enrolled full-time or part-time in advanced degree nursing programs.

-Those who fail to become full-time faculty members, at a single institution, within 9 months of graduation, or take a leave from school, must repay the loan with interest.
+Those who fail to meet one of the full-time employment definitions, within 12 months of graduation, or take a leave from school, must repay the loan with interest.
 Recipients will sign a promissory note with the Office of Student Financial Services.

 Recipients can receive financial awards for the academic year to offset a portion of the cost of tuition, books, fees and other reasonable educational expenses.

-Awards may be renewable for a maximum of five years but this is contingent upon ongoing federal funding and therefore subject to change.
+Awards may be renewable but this is contingent upon ongoing federal funding and therefore subject to change.

-School of Nursing full-time or part-time PhD or DNP students are eligible to apply if they are committed to a faculty role, in good academic standing, are US citizens or permanent residents, and not in default on any prior student loans.
+School of Nursing full-time or part-time DNP, PhD or MS Nurse Educator students are eligible to apply if they are committed to a faculty role, in good academic standing, are US citizens or permanent residents and not in default on any prior student loans.

 Top priority will be given to students who do not have funding from other sources.